-15.2 Each Academy makes arrangements to support pupils with medical conditions.
+15.2 Each academy makes arrangements to support pupils with medical conditions.
 Individual healthcare plans specify the type and level of support required to meet the medical needs of such pupils.
 Where pupils also have SEND, their provision is planned and delivered in a co-ordinated way with the healthcare plan and Individual Profile.
+For more information, please see HS2 Medical Treatment Policy.

-16 Equality and inclusion of students with SEND
+16 Equality and inclusion of pupils with SEND

-- 16.1 The relevant SENCO oversees the Trust's policy for inclusion and is responsible for ensuring that it is implemented effectively throughout each Academy. - 16.2 The Trust adopts a 'whole school approach' to special educational needs.
+- 16.1 The relevant SENCO oversees the Trust's policy for inclusion and is responsible for ensuring that it is implemented effectively throughout each academy. - 16.2 The Trust adopts a 'whole school approach' to special educational needs.
 Acknowledging that every teacher is a teacher of every child including those with SEND, staff recognise the need for 'reasonable adjustments' to ensure inclusion of all pupils including those with a wide range of SEND.
-We are committed to ensuring that pupils with SEND can fulfil their potential and achieve optimal educational outcomes.

-- 16.3 We aim to maximise opportunities for participation and achievement within each Academy by: - Providing a balanced curriculum for all pupils both in and outside of the classroom, including social interaction at break and lunch times. - Extending the curriculum to extracurricular activities; trips and residential visits. - Practising teaching methods that suit the needs of individual pupils. - Promoting an inclusive ethos throughout each Academy and encouraging social responsibility and understanding amongst all our pupils.
+We are committed to ensuring that pupils with SEND can fulfil their potential and achieve optimal educational outcomes. - 16.3 We aim to maximise opportunities for participation and achievement within each academy by: - providing a balanced curriculum for all pupils both in and outside of the classroom, including social interaction at break and lunch times; - extending the curriculum to extra-curricular activities; trips and residential visits; - practising teaching methods that suit the needs of individual pupils; and - promoting an inclusive ethos throughout each Academy and encouraging social responsibility and understanding amongst all our pupils.